Spyrals-IO/restruct/README.md

   "age".as[Int] and
   "bankAccount".asOption[String]
 ````
 The default value must be of the same type as the field.
-Following, for optional field, an Option[T] must be pass.
+Following, for optional field, an `Option[T]` must be passed.
 The default value will only ever be used if the field cant be found in data.

 ### Constraints

 Constraints can be placed onto your field.
-This is typicly means for validation, but can also be used to describe more clearly an interface contract.
+This is typicaly usefull for validation, but can also be used to describe more clearly an interface contract.

 ````scala
 import io.github.methrat0n.restruct.schema.Schema